Intent, Implementation and Impact

 I reach my potential

 Our ambitious curriculum encourages every child to reach their potential.
-We believe learning a language opens doors to new ideas, cultures, and opportunities, fostering creativity, personal growth, and future success.”
+Pupils will develop their knowledge and understanding of a new language and of the world around them.
+We believe learning a language opens doors to new ideas, cultures, and opportunities, fostering creativity, personal growth, and future success.

 I have opportunities